Piazza del Duomo, Catania

 Piazza del Duomo is the main city square in Catania, Italy, flanked by both the centers of civic (city hall at Palazzo degli Elefanti) and religious power (Duomo or Cathedral of Saint Agatha).

 The square

 The Duomo di Catania or Cattedrale di Sant'Agata stands on the east side of the square.
 Originally constructed in 1078–1093, on the ruins of an ancient Roman Thermae (Achillean Baths), like nearly all of Catania, the devastating 1693 earthquake, leveled most of the structure, and Giovanni Battista Vaccarini designed a Baroque structure and façade in 1711.

 Three streets enter the square: via Etnea, the historical Cardo maximus or north–south artery of the Ancient Roman City; the via Giuseppe Garibaldi, and the via Vittorio Emanuele II that crosses it from east to west.

 On the north side is the Palazzo degli Elefanti or the Town Hall.
-In front of this building stands a fountain designed by Vaccarini, consisting of an obelisk on the back of the elephant u Liotru, the (symbol of Catania).
+In front of this building stands a fountain designed by Vaccarini, consisting of an obelisk on the back of an elephant (u Liotru), now the symbol of Catania.